 Answer: Under section 850.210(a)(4)(ii), a covered transaction includes the acquisition, leasing, or other development of operations, land, property, or other assets in a country of concern that the U.S. person knows at the time of such acquisition, leasing, or other development will result in, or that the U.S. person plans to result in, the engagement of a person of a country of concern in a covered activity.
-This provision applies when a U.S. person knows that its acquisition, leasing, or other development of operations will result in, or plans for such actions to result in, the engagement of a person of a country of concern in a covered activity, regardless of whether the relevant person of a country of concern was previously or currently engaged in such activity.
+This provision applies when a U.S. person knows that its acquisition, leasing, or other development of operations will result in, or plans for such actions to result in, the engagement of a person of a country of concern in a covered activity.
+This provision of a country of concern in a covered activity, regardless of whether the relevant person of a country of concern was previously or currently engaged in such activity.
 Note however that certain transactions between a U.S. person and its controlled foreign entity to support ongoing covered activities in which an entity was engaged prior to January 2, 2025, may be an excepted transaction under section 850.501(c).